chrizzo-hb/knulli-bezels/default-knulli/README.txt

 Credits (16:9)
 ==============

-ll 16:9 bezels have been adopted from Batocera Bezels (https://github.com/batocera-linux/batocera-bezel) and have been published under the LGPL v3 License (https://www.gnu.org/licenses/lgpl-3.0.html), except for
+All 16:9 bezels have been adopted from Batocera Bezels (https://github.com/batocera-linux/batocera-bezel) and have been published under the LGPL v3 License (https://www.gnu.org/licenses/lgpl-3.0.html), except for